 The company said it will use any remaining proceeds from the offering announced today to make further debt repayments and for general corporate purposes, including acquisitions.

-In a presentation earlier this month at the JP Morgan Healthcare Conference, Tenet noted that is working to reduce and extend its near-term debt maturities (PDF)
+In a presentation earlier this month at the JP Morgan Healthcare Conference, Tenet noted that is working to reduce and extend its near-term debt maturities (PDF).
+The company added that it has $2.4 billion in debt that can be redeemed over the next 2½ years.

 It also said it has the financial flexibility to take advantage of share repurchases and acquisitions.